wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo provides an amazing **chat** solution great for you blog, e-commerce or community.
+Flyzoo provides an amazing **chat** solution for you e-commerce, community or blog.

 Chat with your customers for **live support** with **real time visitor monitoring** and engage your community in **chat rooms**.